About the Exam

 For examples of question types and a detailed exam content outline to reference when preparing for the exam, please click HERE.

-An example test demonstrating what taking an exam through Scantron’s system is like can be found on their website HERE.
+An example test demonstrating what taking an exam utilizing Scantron’s exam delivery system is like can be found on their website HERE.

-An administrative fee of $150.00 as well as a $15.00 processing fee must be submitted along with a complete application to apply and sit for the exam.
-Applicants wishing to take the exam at a testing facility outside of the United States and Canada are also subject to an additional $65.00 International Testing surcharge.
+An exam fee of $150.00 as well as a $15.00 processing fee must be submitted along with a complete application to apply and sit for the exam at either a domestic testing facility or in your home.
+Applicants wishing to take the exam at an international testing facility outside of the United States and Canada are also subject to an additional $65.00 International Testing surcharge.
 This surcharge is paid directly to Scantron when scheduling the exam at an international location via secure e-commerce (credit card).

 Special Arrangements for Candidates with Disabilities

-Scantron will provide reasonable accommodations for candidates with disabilities.
+Scantron will provide reasonable accommodations for candidates with disabilities although appropriate documentation from a medial professional may be required for certain accommodations.
 Please contact Scantron at (800) 722-6876 with inquiries and requests.

 Following the Examination